catarinaacsilva/vivado-xilinx-tutorials/CountDownTimerSoft/README.md

 4. Import de asx file resulting form vivado and stored on Vivado project directory: Use `+` on menu.

 5. It isn't necessary change anything.

+## Deploy

+When you are finished the vivado project and before the init the vitis project you must be this [architecture](https://github.com/catarinaacsilva/vivado-xilinx-tutorials/blob/master/CountDownTimerSoft/mb_design_1.pdf).

+[helloworld](https://github.com/catarinaacsilva/vivado-xilinx-tutorials/blob/master/CountDownTimerSoft/helloworld.c) is a intitial file to test and it should be used as tutorial to first experience with the system.
+You can uncomment some parts of the code to test on FPGA and terminal.

 ## Authors